anaconda/anaconda-project/docs/source/reference.rst

           - setuptools=27.2.0=py27_1
           - vs2008_runtime=9.00.30729.5054=0

-By locking your versions, you can make your project more portable;
+By locking your versions, you can make your project more portable.
-when you share it with someone else or deploy it on a server or try to use it yourself in a few months, you'll get the same package versions you've already used for testing.
+When you share it with someone else or deploy it on a server or try to use it yourself in a few months, you'll get the same package versions you've already used for testing.
 If you don't lock your versions, you may find that your project stops working